conductor-sdk/conductor-python/README.md

 ### Step 2: Write Worker

 Create [greetings.py](examples/greetings.py) with a simple worker and a workflow function.

+> [!note]
+> A single workflow application can have workers written in different languages.

 ```python
 from conductor.client.worker.worker_task import worker_task